RH3D/E3NG_docs/pages/about.md

 ---
 ## Welcome to the home of RH3D's designs!

-If you're into 3D printing, love to tinker, and enjoy building things yourself—especially if you’ve got an old Ender 3 gathering dust—you’re in the right place.
+If you're into 3D printing, love to tinker, and enjoy building things yourself, you’re in the right place.

 What began as a hobby and a personal project quickly evolved into a true passion.
 This site is where you'll find all my major designs, complete with the information you need.
-Feel free to explore the site, check out the YouTube and Instagram profiles, and join our amazing community on Discord!
+Feel free to explore the site, check out the YouTube and Instagram, and join our amazing community on Discord!

 ---